dotnet/linker/docs/design/feature-attribute-semantics.md

-# Feature attributes
+# Feature attribute semantics

 This specification defines the semantics of "feature attributes", in terms of a hypothetical `RequiresFeature` attribute type.
-The rules described here are designed to be applicable to any attribute that describes feature or capability of the code or the platform.
+The rules described here are designed to be applicable to any attribute that describes a feature or capability of the code or the platform.

+## Terminology

+There's a history in .NET of using the terms "features" and "capabilities" to describe closely related concepts.

+In the linker and runtime we often refer to "feature switches", which are toggles that can tell illink and NativeAot to treat specific predefined properties as constants.
+There are also "runtime features" such as support for new language features like byref fields.

+We also often refer to "platform capabilities" such as the ability to run dynamic code, or the ability to create new threads.
+Sometimes the deployment model may restrict the set of available APIs; in that case we also may refer to "capabilities" (for example the ability to access files on disk, which is not available in single-file apps).

+Capabilities will often have associated attributes and/or feature switches.
+For example, `RequiresDynamicCodeAttribute` is used to annotate code which requires support for running dynamic code, and `RuntimeFeature.IsDynamicCodeSupported` can be used to check for this support and guard access to annotated code.
+We also have many feature switches for features which depend on the availablility of so-called unreferenced code (that is, code which may be removed by trimming), which is attributed with `RequiresUnreferencedCodeAttribute`.

+Feature switch settings may also be determined by explicit configuration (in addition to the choice of target platform or deployment model).
+For example, the `System.Globalization.Invariant` feature switch can be used disable support for culture-specific globalization behavior.

+This design takes the view that "features" and "capabilities" are essentially the same concept.
+We use the terminology "features" for these attribute semantics, because it seems to have slightly more general usage.
+"Features" as used today often includes runtime features which don't have feature switches or attributes, whereas "capabilities" is most often used to refer to capabilities of the platform or deployment model and do usually come with feature switches.

+The intention is for this specification to be generally applicable to any feature which would benefit from an attribute used to annotate code that should only be run when a given feature is available.
+The decision whether to introduce such a feature attribute is of course determined case by case by the feature owners.

 ## Motivation